mportesdev/mportesdev.github.io/_drafts/2021-09-15-extending-pathlib-path-in-python.md

 No, it does not.
 The problem here is that the object is now in no way related to `CoolPath` and does not have any knowledge of the overridden `__lshift__` method.

+At this stage, I came to a conclusion that direct subtyping of `Path` is not possible and a different approach must be taken.

 ## Subclassing platform-aware path classes